Hypermobile Singers: From Pretty Impressive to Pretty Painful

 Subscribe to The singsing!
 Sofa Library and watch the 3 webinars of SOS Voice to learn everything about taking care of your voice and SOVTs!

-- Address breathing issues like, for example, paradoxical breathing.
+- Address breathing issues.
 Because your diaphragm is taking on a stabilization role rather than functioning for respiration, you need to help it come back into some respiratory state.
-A nice exercise for that is holding at the end of the exhale for 2 to 3 seconds and then inhale from that vacuum.

 Subscribe to The singsing!
 Sofa Library and watch the webinar Breath Management!